mrismanaziz/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## Why did the house go to the doctor?
+It was having window panes.